BrianHillis/IO3/README.md

 # IO3
 Interview Organizer final project for IT 4500

-This app is meant to streamline the process of collecting and organizing journalist's interview data
+This app is meant to streamline the process of collecting and organizing journalists' interview data

 ## Team 3:
 #### Developers